-62.103 The Discovery of Time
+62.103 The Discovery of Time S1 L2T1

 The evolution of ideas concerning time and history, including the age and history of the earth, devoting particular attention to the period from the seventeenth century to the present.
-Consideration is given to such questions as philosophical and scientific problems about the nature of time, historiographical ideas, the authority of the scriptures, social theories, the concept of Nature, the rise of the Romantic

-Movement, and the growth of historical consciousness, the intention being to provide an understanding of the intellectual setting within which ideas about time, history and geological theories developed.
+Consideration is given to such questions as philosophical and scientific problems about the nature of time, historiographical ideas, the authority of the scriptures, social theories, the concept of Nature, the rise of the Romantic Movement, the growth of historical consciousness, relativity and displacement in time, the intention being to provide an understanding of the intellectual setting within which history and geological theories and philosophical, physical and speculative ideas about time developed.

-62.104 The Darwinian Revolution S2 L1T1
+62.104 The Darwinian Revolution S1 L0T2